kadmoni/GTFS-Merger/README.txt

 4. When the program finshes running there'll be outputs in two folder:
 	a.
 All proccessed GTFS files are in \Combined
 	b.
 A copy of the same GTFS files are in a zipped folder in \Combined_Zip, named according to the accessbilty map's program's conventions.

+NOTES:
+	1.Right now you can choose only to add lines that start and end at the same time.
+EVEN THOUGH YOU HAVE AN OPTION TO CHOOSE OTHERWISE, choosing the option of time per line will give unexpected results or crash.
+	3.Loading is not dynamic yet. meaning that loading precentages are only an estimate based on the usual size of Israel's GTFS.
+	2.DON'T RUN ANY OTHER FILES OTHER THAN THE ONES INSTRUCTED. other files are still in beta and might not work